VincentWei/minigui-docs/user-manual/MiniGUIUserManualFeatureList.md

 ## What’s New in MiniGUI 4.0

+In this version, we mainly enhanced and tuned the APIs related to text rendering and fonts:

+* MiniGUI now provides complete APIs for Unicode characters processing.
+  These APIs conform to Unicode 12.0.
+* MiniGUI also provides new APIs to lay out, shape, and render glyphs from complex and mixed scripts, such as Arabic, Thai, and Indic.
+* We tuned and optimized MiniGUI's logical and device font interfaces to support the new features above.
+* MiniGUI now is enhanced to support input events which may be generated by input devices other than standard mouse (or single-touch panel) and keyboard, such as multi-touch panel (gesture), joystick, tablet tool, table pad, and switch.
+In MiniGUI 4.0, we introduce `MSG_EXIN_XXX` messages to support the input events from devices other than standard mouse and keyboard.
+We call these messages as 'extra input messages'.
+* The NEWGAL engine of `dri` to support modern DRI/DRM-driven graphics cards or GPUs on Linux.
+* The IAL engine of `libinput` to support all modern input devices including mouse, keyboard, joystick, switch, multiple touch panel, gesture, tablet tool, and table pad on Linux.
+* We introduced a Slice Memory Allocator for fast concurrent memory chunk allocation.
+* Cleanup and tune code for GCC 7.3.

 ## What’s New in MiniGUI 3.2

 We introduce the following new features in MiniGUI 3.2:

-1. The support for 64-bit architectures (MiniGUI core and all components).
+- The support for 64-bit architectures (MiniGUI core and all components).
 Because of change of some APIs, we recommend that you use MiniGUI V3.2.x instead of MiniGUI V3.0.x for new projects.
-1. A new component: mGNCS4Touch. mGNCS4Touch is a MiniGUI component which provide some mGNCS-compliant widgets with animations for smart devices with a touch panel.
+- A new component: mGNCS4Touch. mGNCS4Touch is a MiniGUI component which provide some mGNCS-compliant widgets with animations for smart devices with a touch panel.

-1. The following legacy components will be not maintained since MiniGUI 3.2:
+The following legacy components will be not maintained since MiniGUI 3.2:

-   1.   mGp is a printing component of MiniGUI, which provides a printing function to MiniGUI applications.
+- mGp is a printing component of MiniGUI, which provides a printing function to MiniGUI applications.
 At present, mGp supports Epson, HP and some other printers.
-   1.   mGi is a input component of MiniGUI, which provides the framework of soft-keyboard and hand writing input methods.
+- mGi is a input component of MiniGUI, which provides the framework of soft-keyboard and hand writing input methods.
 It also supplies an IME container for users to add self-defined IME to it.
 On the other hand, you can use self-defined keyboard bitmap for the soft-keyboard and add self-defined translation method to it.
-   1.   mG3d is a 3D rendering component of MiniGUI.
+- mG3d is a 3D rendering component of MiniGUI.
 Using this component, you can render 3D objects in your applications.

 ## Operating Systems Supported